sunrisemovement/smvmt-wp/README.md

 ## Development

+First, setup a local install of WordPress.
+One easy solution for this is Local (https://localwp.com/).
+If you are using Local, you can find the path of your WP install in the `Local Sites` directory.

+Clone this repo (smvmt-wp) to a known directory (ex: a GitHub project folder).

+Use `ln -sF [**your smvmt-wp repo path**]/smvmt-theme [**your wp install path**]/wp-content/themes` to link the theme directory in your smvmt-wp directory to your local WP install's theme directory.

-Clone smvmt-theme into the themes directory of your local WP install.
-Then, run `npm install` to install dependencies.
+Then, from within your smvmt-wp directory, use `cd smvmt-theme` to enter the theme directory.
+Run `npm install` to install dependencies.
 Once installed, run `npm install -g grunt-cli` to install Grunt cli globally.
-Finally, run various Grunt tasks found toward the bottom of the Gruntfile to build styles, js, language files, etc.
+Finally, run various Grunt tasks found toward the bottom of the Gruntfile to build styles, js, language files, etc (ex: `grunt style`).

-To get started with the smvmt-plugin, simply clone that directory into the plugins directory of local WP install.
+To get started with the smvmt-plugin, use `ln -sF [**your smvmt-wp repo path**]/smvmt-plugin [**your wp install path**]/wp-content/plugins` to link the plugin directory in your smvmt-wp directory to your local WP install's plugin directory.
 At this time, the plugin has no build steps.

 Once both are installed and ready for development, activate the `smvmt` theme and `smvmt-plugin` plugin in your WordPress admin dashboard.